AztecProtocol/engineering-designs/in-progress/8754-slashing-and staking.md

 Nodes do NOT need to auto-respond to this type of slashing proposal.
 It is expected that such coordination happens offchain.

-The L1 contract verifies that `MIN_REQUIRED_STAKE_PERCENT` of stake has signed the slashing proposal.
+The L1 contract verifies:
+1) Validators in control of more than `MIN_REQUIRED_STAKE_PERCENT` of stake have signed the slashing proposal.

 ### Max slashing limits

-For the initial version of the slashing implementation, we're opting for not restricting the max slashing limits in the rollup contracts.
+In the initial version of the slashing implementation, we will not impose limits on the maximum stake that can be slashed.
 The reasons being:

 1) In order to utilize the full economic security of the Pending Chain, the entire sum of the validator deposit must be at stake. i.e. it must be possible to get slashed 100%.
-2) Let's say we have a 1% limit for simple offences, and 50% for larger offenses.
+2) Let's say we have a 1% limit for simple offenses, and 50% for larger offenses.
 Then a `MIN_REQUIRED_STAKE_PERCENT` of stake can still vote to slash based on the larger offense.
 Since L1 verification is not possible for many of these offenses, we're always dependent on the honesty of the staking set anyway.
 3) Reduces code complexity.
 4) We could always come back and implement strict limits if we get feedback to do so.

 Note: We're also not limiting the number of validators that can be slashed.
 If a malicious party acquires `MIN_REQUIRED_STAKE_PERCENT` of the staking set.. it's a Chernobyl scale nuclear event for everybody else.

+### PoG Other Notes

+**Note on L1 verification of slashing proposals**

+This design does not require the L1 to verify any state regarding the slashing proposal.
+It only requires the L1 to verify that a majority of the stake has signed the slashing proposal.
+In the future, based on feedback during Testnet, we could extend the L1 verification logic to include checking that:
+1. The epoch has indeed re-orged.
+2. The committee members named in the slashing proposal have signed the specific block in question.

+**Note on capability of Nodes to investigate slashing proposals**

+One question could be that given that the L1 does not verify any state regarding the slashing proposal, why do we require the validator nodes to "investigate" the invalid state root slashing proposal?

+The answer is that we want to make it as easy as possible for validators to slash dishonest validators.
+Thus in the case of an invalid state root posted to the L1, where p2p data is available to verify, coordination on the forums is unnecessary.

+To confirm, all validator clients should know how to respond to invalid state slashing proposals (i.e. what data to request and how to vote based off that data) while Executing Validators should also know how to initiate them.

+**Note on compensating the validator which submits the slashing proposal to L1** We should consider a small reward for this validator for the costs incurred in executing all transactions, coordinating offchain with other validators, and submitting the slashing proposal payload to L1.
+Who pays this reward?

-### Other Slashable Offences
+### Non PoG Slashable Offenses

 In addition to PoG, the following offenses can be slashed entirely via the L1 contracts.